nodetec/relayrunner/docs/relay/strfry/websocket-connection.md

 }

 upstream strfry_websocket { # can replace with a unique upstream WebSocket name that you choose
-    server 127.0.0.1:7777; # can replace with the port you set in your environment file }
+    server 127.0.0.1:7777; # can replace with the address and port you set in your config file }

 server {